incognnitamood/AyurSync/README.md

-# AyurSync – Ayurvedic Dietitian Platform (Minimal Deployment)
+# AyurSync – Ayurvedic Dietitian Platform

 AyurSync is a single-file frontend with a minimal Node backend to manage Ayurvedic patient data and generate diet charts with modern nutritional analysis and Ayurvedic properties.